Why Phoenix—Yes, Phoenix—Is an Epic Summer Spot

 For its part, the equally iconic JW Marriott Scottsdale Camelback Inn Resort & Spa, is serving up summer specials as well: Our favorite is the Camelback Spa Soother Package, with its blend of massage and the Desert Rain Loofah (think sea salt, almond oil, desert botanicals and a Vichy shower).

 Then there's one of the best-kept secrets on the local spa scene: the Aji Spa at Sheraton Grand at Wild Horse Pass, a bastion of treatments inspired by the surrounding indigenous heritage—and a good reason to stay and explore.
-Especially if you book the Prepare to be Pampered package, which includes a massage for every night of your (minimum three-night) stay, plus lunch at the spa café (you'll want to at least consider the flat bread pizza).
+Book a spa treatment and grab lunch at the spa café (you'll want to at least consider the flat bread pizza).

 The nature lover